How to plan for loved ones with special needs

-One potential solution: A special needs trust — sometimes called a supplemental needs trust — can help ensure your child gets the care and support they need while preserving government benefits.
+One potential solution: A special needs trust — sometimes called a supplemental needs trust — can help ensure your loved one gets the care and support they need while preserving government benefits.
 A special needs trust is designed for the benefit of an individual living with a disability.
 It is typically funded by a gift, an inheritance, life insurance, or compensation from a personal injury or other type of legal settlement.

 What to know: In-kind support